Kidoz-SDK/kidoz-mobile-sdk/README.md

 ## Prerequisites
-Before publishing your first app please finish the onboarding process for [Kidoz's publishers](http://accounts.kidoz.net/publishers/register?utm_source=kidoz_github).
+Before publishing your first app please complete the onboarding process for [Kidoz's publishers](http://accounts.kidoz.net/publishers/register?utm_source=kidoz_github) to create your account and receive your Publisher ID and Security Token credentials.

 ## Stay in touch
 For any question or assistance, please contact us at sdk@kidoz.net.